 Before you choose to hire a car in the USA you should definitely do some legwork online to find a good deal.
 There can be a great deal of variance between companies.
 Car hire in the US can seem cheap at first but remember that the insurance often isn’t included in the initial quote and most often doubles the cost of the car hire.
-(It is essential to have insurance of course.
+It is essential to have insurance of course.
 If you’re from the US you probably already have car insurance that covers you while renting so this won’t be an issue for you.

 Tips for Visiting the Grand Canyon from Las Vegas

 No visit to the USA would be complete without seeing the Grand Canyon.
 It’s by far the greatest natural monument the country has to offer and is one of those things that has to be seen in it’s full glory to be believed.
 The size and scale are indescribable.

 The Grand Canyon is one of the most expensive National Parks in the USA to enter, costing $30 per vehicle.
 You’ll get 7 days entrance to the park for this price.
 If you’re on an extended road trip around the states it pays to grab an annual National Parks pass which costs $80.

 Did you know the Grand Canyon is actually in Arizona, not Nevada?
 Many people assume it’s in the state of Nevada because of it’s close proximity to Las Vegas.
 There are a number of tours to the Grand Canyon from Las Vegas but it’s best to spend more than a day there and visit independently if you can.

 Lodging inside the park is expensive and gets booked far in advance so it’s best to stay outside the park.
 Flagstaff, Arizona is the closest major city to the Grand Canyon or you can stay in the small village of Tusayan just outside the park borders at the South Rim.